Standards and conformity infrastructure

 - Pilot projects for capacity-building related to specific systems standards (ISO 9000, ISO 22000, ISO 14000 etc.).

 - Developing national capacity to comply with EU ‘farm to fork’ traceability laws;

 - Undertaking pilot projects to promote compliance with traceability laws.

 - Establishment or strengthening of accreditation bodies.

 - Helping national accreditation bodies to obtain international recognition from IAF and ILAC through peer evaluations.

 Together with the World Association of Industrial and Technological Research Organizations (WAITRO), UNIDO has created an Internet-based portal for laboratory development called LABNET.
 LABNET contains a guide for the accreditation process, technical requirements for laboratory development, references to relevant organizations and on-line documents, information about training programmes, job opportunities and a discussion forum.

-- At the country level, the main counterpart are the Ministry of Industry or the Ministry of Science and Technology, and UNIDO works directly with agencies responsible for standards, metrology and accreditation, where these exist.
+- At the country level, the main counterpart is the Ministry of Industry or the Ministry of Science and Technology.
+UNIDO also works directly with agencies responsible for standards, metrology and accreditation, where these exist.
 Depending on the nature of the project, sectoral or national business associations are also involved.

 - International partners: UNIDO works with the World Trade Organization as well as with specialized international agencies such as IAF, ILAC, ISO, BIPM, national agencies such as the Association Francaise de Normalisation, BSI British Standards, the Physikalisch-Technische Bundesanstalt (Germany) and Norwegian Accreditation.